 Those movies are all well and good, in fact they’re all brilliant, and each sports some rather wonderful cover art of its own.
-Yet you are drawn to another section entirely, your thoughts wandering as your mother’s voice fades from reality and a selection of ghouls and goblins call out to you from the R-rated section, the fear and intrigue indivisible.
+Yet you are drawn to another section entirely, your thoughts wandering as your mother’s voice fades and a selection of ghouls and goblins call out to you from the R-rated section.

 You grow older, and you find that the world is not so magical, but one day you see that image and you remember, even if you know nothing about the film in question.
-You finally watch the movie, and it is perhaps not as good as you had built it up to be.
+You finally watch the movie, and it is perhaps not as good as you had imagined.
 In fact, it is pretty awful.
 But when you stare at that image, something special happens.
 You remember, just for a moment, what it feels like to be a child again.

 In this series of articles, VHS Revival attempts to rekindle the child in you by sharing some of our favourite VHS box art.